ghga-de/milestones-docs/26-dracula-ant/technical_specification.md

   expires: datetime  # expiry date of this work package
 ```

-The database must also keep track of which file IDs belong to which dataset in an association collection indexed by dataset_ids:
+The database must also keep track of which file IDs belong to which dataset in an association collection indexed by `dataset_id`s:

 ```python
 DatasetFiles: